The Evolution and Benefits of Neoprene

 Durability

-Neoprene offers strong resistance to physical failures like cuts and is resistant to damage caused by abrasion, flexing and twisting.
-It also does not degrade in the presence of sun, ozone or weather and features excellent adhesion to fabrics and metals.
+In general, neoprene tends to be stronger and harder than natural rubber latex.
+Neoprene offers strong resistance to physical failures like cuts and tears and is resistant to damage caused by abrasion, flexing and twisting.
+It has excellent tensile strength properties and superior adhesion to fabrics and metals.

 Resistance